greg-js/arch-wiki-md-repo/wiki/_content/english/GnuPG.md

 ### Export your public key

+gpg's main usage is to ensure confidentiality of exchanged messages via public-key cryptography.
+With it each user distributes the public key of their keyring, which can be be used by others to encrypt messages to the user.
+The private key must *always* be kept private, otherwise confidentiality is broken.
+See [w:Public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography "w:Public-key cryptography") for examples about the message exchange.

-In order for others to send encrypted messages to you, they need your public key.
+So, in order for others to send encrypted messages to you, they need your public key.

 To generate an ASCII version of your public key (*e.g.* to distribute it by e-mail):

 ```
-$ gpg --armor --output *public.key* --export *<user-id>*
+$ gpg --output *public.key* --armor --export *<user-id>*

 ```